isaacs/ejsgi/README.md

 Methods inherited from EventEmitter:

 * **addListener** - Attach an event handler to an event.
 The first argument is the event name, and the second is the callback.
-* **emit** - Emit an event.
-The first argument is the event name, and the remaining arguments are passed to the callbacks.
-Callbacks are applied to the EventEmitter as the `this` context object.

 ### Events